FRCroboSam/VIA-Technologies-Intern-2024-Project/README.md

 # VIA-Technologies-Intern-2024-Project
-Code, models for plant leaf Image Detection, Image Segmentation, and Disease Detection deployed on the Debian AI Transforma boards.
+This repository contains the code for deploying and setting up plant leaf Image Detection, Image Segmentation, and Disease Detection models deployed on the Debian AI Transforma boards.

 ### Video Demo